shamimshahcheraghi/Things/curtain_actuator/readme.md

 #Curtain Actuator
 This is the source files for the curtain actuator.
-The board gives value for going up and down in centimeters and does so.
+The board gives value for going up and down in centimeters(by means of NRF24L01) and does so.

 #Contributers
 * [Mohammad Hossein Tavakoli Bina](https://github.com/mhtb32)